 - Remove from oven, cool in pan for a few minutes, and then remove to a wire rack to finish cooling completely.
 (Note: My cookies puffed up a bit in the oven, so I pressed the centers back down to make a bigger space for the filling).

-- Make the filling by combining cream cheese and powdered sugar in a bowl and beating until thoroughly combined.
+- Make the filling by combining softened cream cheese and powdered sugar in a bowl and beating until thoroughly combined.
 In a separate bowl, whip the cream and fold it into the cream cheese and sugar mixture.
-Spoon filling into a piping bag and refrigerate for 30 minutes (alternatively, you can just spoon the filling in, but it won’t look as pretty).
+Spoon filling into a piping bag and refrigerate for 30 minutes.
 Pipe filling into each cup, filling just above the top.

 - Wash fruit and chop strawberries into small pieces (to match the size of the blueberries).
 Combine blueberries and strawberries in a bowl.
 Top each tart with a little bit of the berry mixture.
 Refrigerate until ready to serve.
 (Note: The longer you refrigerate them, the more likely the berry colors are to bleed into the filling.
-It doesn’t change the taste, but if you’re an aesthetic perfectionist, it’s something to consider.)
-ENJOY!
+It doesn't change the taste, but it's best to serve within a few hours of assembly).